 Alison Clarke of Spelfabet wrote this great post about vowels.
 If you read it, I don’t have to explain my 20 different vowels to you.
 They sound different from Alison’s but I have them – and so do you, give or take.

-I wanted to give my own brief rationale for not using the terms “long” and “short” in remedial setting of That Reading Thing.
+I wanted to give my own brief rationale for not using the terms “long” and “short” in the remedial setting of That Reading Thing.

 - Our students already read with a ruler, saying things like, “I can read short words but I can’t read long ones”.
-To them, long and short describe visual length – so the <ou> in double is long and the <a> in table is short, but they’re not and that’s confusing.
+To them, long and short describe visual length, so the <ou> in double is long and the <a> in table is short, but they’re not and that’s confusing.

 - We could talk about length of sound, getting them to isolate the <oo> in spooky and the <oo> in took.
 The problem is that the <a> in mad is longer than that <a> in map – and many of our students will be able to hear that if we start using those terms and getting them to say sounds to determine the length.
 Basically, when you’re learning to read, you don’t also need a lesson in phonetics.

 - Our students have limited memories and I want them to use it to learn how to spell the sounds they say out loud.
-I also want them to learn to pronounce clearly the symbols they see (using their own dialect).
+I also want them to learn to pronounce clearly the symbols they see (using their own accent).
 They can accomplish both these things without knowing which vowels are short and which are long.

 You can get them to think about the differences between vowels and how that affects spelling patterns but without the jargon.
 After they’ve read and sorted all the ways to spell the “le” ending, we get out the Tweetle Beetles – read by me ridiculously fast, never the student unless they want to.
 Even the coolest of the cool will usually end up laughing.